nick0555/Query-2/README.md

 # Query 2
 ## Aggregation

-These query were related to Monthly data and I used Extratct Function to pull out monthly data,
+These queries were related to Monthly data and I used Extratct Function to pull out monthly data,

 AS follows :-